dstroy0/InputHandler/README.md

 If your board is not listed as not supported open an issue if you'd like it added to build coverage.

-NOTE: vsnprintf and dtostrf implemented on the following platforms:
+NOTE: vsnprintf and dtostrf implemented on the following platforms:  (see: src/config/InputHandler_config.h portability directives subsection)
 SAMD,
 MBED,
 arduino DUE